onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/04_Binding and unbinding services.md

 @db_name = vcap_services['p-mysql'].first['credentials']['name']
 ```

-That is the whole magic.
+This is where all the magic is hidden.
 The first line will parse the JSON object that Cloud Foundry injects into the `VCAP_SERVICES` environment variable.
 The following lines will access the properties of that JSON object to get the necessary information to connect to the database and retrieve some data.

-Now, push your app with `cf push my-app`
+Now, push your app with `cf push my-app`.

 If you go to the URL provided by Cloud Foundry, you will see some information extracted from MySQL's *information schema*.

 That's it!

-Of course, there is the `unbind-service` command, which will detach a service instance from an application. **Don't** unbind the service right now, you will do it later.
+Of course, there is the `unbind-service` command, which will detach a service instance from an application.
+Do **NOT** unbind the service right now, you will do it later.

 ```
 cf unbind-service my-app my-sinatra-app-db